The ultimate Patagonia itinerary that will knock your socks off (and maybe your hat as well)

 Obviously, we were looking for a reliable company that provides us with a middle-sized car and arranges all the paperwork required to take it across the Chilean-Argentinian border, all of this for a competitive price.
 Based on our email communications, we had the best feeling about renting from ADEL Rent a car based in Punta Arenas.

-The 10-day rental of Renault Symbol from ADEL, including all the paperwork to drive to Argentina, amounted to CLP 450,000. (approximately 580 EUR or 660 USD).
+A 10-day rental of Renault Symbol from ADEL, including all the paperwork to drive to Argentina, amounted Duster SUV (the smallest car available) for 10 days, including visiting Argentina, amounts to around 1090000 CLP.
 We were happy with this company and would recommend them.

 Is driving in Patagonia easy and pleasure?
 Yes, with just a few words of caution: